labgem/microscope-user-doc/docs/content/mage/info.rst

 **How to link a new reaction :**

-For each reaction in the result set, check-box allows to add a reaction from the result set to the select element.
+For each reaction in the result set, check-box allows to add a reaction from the result set to the selected element.
 All reactions selected in the multiple selection list will be saved as validated and linked to this gene.
 Unselecting a reaction in this list will remove this link from the curated data.

 What are the different "Localization" categories?